Pharmacy Experiential FAQs

 - 2 Community Practice

-- 2 Patient care elective rotations (inpatient or outpatient)
+- 2 Patient Care electives (inpatient or outpatient)

-- 2 Elective rotations (either patient care or non-patient care)
+- 2 Electives (either patient care or non-patient care)

 The preference process occurs in the beginning of the spring semester (January) of P3 year.
 Students are able to view all availability that has been entered by preceptors for rotations.
 Students are asked to list (in order of preference) 10-20 rotations for each required rotation.
 E*Value uses an optimization process to assign student rotations.